RayPT808/Portfolio-project-three/README.md

 ### APIs and Third Party Libraries
 1. [Google Sheets API: 'gspread'](https://docs.gspread.org/en/v6.0.0/) - This was installed to provide access to the associated spreadsheet which will hold all the data for BMI calculator.
 2. [Date/Time Module: 'datetime'](https://docs.python.org/3/library/datetime.html) - This was installed to provide dates to work with, so a history of body weight and body mass index change can be made.

+### BMI
+1. Calculation and formula of body mass index was taken from (https://www.diabetes.ca/resources/tools---resources/body-mass-index-(bmi)-calculator#:~:text=Body%20Mass%20Index%20is%20a,range%20is%2018.5%20to%2024.9.)
+2. BMI chart to determine categories was taken from (https://calculatorsworld.com/health/bmi-chart-men-women-metric/#google_vignette)

 ### Sources of Learning
 I referred back to the Love Sandwiches Walkthrough Project set up videos to remind me how to set up the APIs, credentials and files before starting coding.